-While certainly not based on the scientific method, I think it’s safe to say that the phrase “performance management” has become mainstream.
-I base this conclusion on the fact that a Yahoo! search for the phrase returns over 14 million results.
+While certainly not based on the scientific method, I think it’s safe to say the phrase “performance management” has become mainstream.
+A web search for the phrase returns over 14 million results.

 By comparison, a search for the phrase “customer relationship management” – a market that is at least a decade more mature – returns about 15 million results; only a few hundred thousand more.
 To put this in context, “business process management” yields less than 7 million while “business intelligences” comes in over 42 million.

-But with widespread adoption of the phrase performance management comes inevitable confusion.
+However, with widespread adoption of the phrase performance management comes inevitable confusion.
 A quick look at the sponsored ads surrounding the search reinforces this point.
-One vendor touting enterprise performance management is a purveyor of HR solutions that “automate performance appraisals”.
-Another vendor using the term corporate performance management focuses on software for “budgeting, forecasting, and consolidation”.
+One vendor touting enterprise performance management is a purveyor of HR solutions that “automate performance appraisals.”
+Another vendor using the term corporate performance management focuses on software for “budgeting, forecasting, and consolidation.”
 Still another helps “manage and optimize the performance of complex IT infrastructures”.
 Clearly each is using the same term to mean very different things.

 Wikipedia tried to clear up the confusion by providing definitions for several related terms.
 I used a similar approach in an article I wrote about a year ago entitled “Performance Management Demystified”.
 Both are useful references but neither goes far enough in recommending how to handle the confusion.

 So, how can we make sense of it all?
 The most common use of the term performance management refers to employee-related HR functions such as annual performance appraisals, hire-to-fire processes, and compensation management.
 To disambiguate, some call this workforce performance management but increasingly the term “human capital management” is being used.